 - Intelligent Qube sees you setting traps on a giant grid to capture cubes that are steadily rolling at you while trying not to be crushed.

-- The similarly named Q.U.B.E is a first person platformer puzzle game in which the player uses some kind of high-tech gloves to move different types blocks with dots: http://www.youtube.com/watch?v=iABxhj0ExA0
+- The similarly named Q.U.B.E. is a first person platformer puzzle game in which the player uses some kind of high-tech gloves to move different types of blocks with dots: https://www.youtube.com/watch?v=iABxhj0ExA0

 - Galapagos has you escorting a (suicidal) artificial intelligence in a little spider body named Mendel around a gigantic random collection of platforms and things by randomly clicking on stuff to clear a path by manipulating the environment.
 This is supposedly to save its potent AI from being used in a weapon.